Uwe1958/ioBroker.bluesound/README.md

 ### **WORK IN PROGRESS**

+-   (Uwe Nagel) PollingTime and TimeOUT changed to type number
 -   (Uwe Nagel) onReady() stopped when no IP is set
 -   (Uwe Nagel) Testing extended to node 22.x
 -   (Uwe Nagel) Example code removed